-An addiction to learning kept me at university for many years, poor but happy, where I gathered degrees in arts, law and public policy.
-I put these to use for government, writing policy, briefings, budget papers and a thousand entertaining emails.
+After many years at university I emerged poor but happy, with a fistful of degrees in arts, law and public policy.
+I put these to use for government, landing a coveted spot on the graduate trainee program, and rose through the policy adviser ranks.
+Along the way I honed my craft through briefings, correspondence, budget papers and a thousand entertaining emails.

-The siren call of higher education proved too sweet, drawing me back to hang out with kids half my age and learn how to text with two thumbs.
+Hoping to bridge the gap, I dusted off my back pack and enrolled at school again, hanging out with kids half my age and learning how to text with two thumbs.
 And be a journalist.

 I'm a hack for hire now, enjoying the fruits of my education and finding new markets for my skills.
 I write for print and online, pitching to magazines and small business - anywhere people value grammar, spelling, storytelling and a dry wit.